Shift operators of the Dotsenko-Fateev equation and its higher order versions: The equations treated in this paper

 \section{The equations treated in this paper}

-\secttoc In this article we treat Fuchsian ordinary differential equations of order $2,\ \dots,\ 6$, with three singular points $\{0,1,\infty\}$.
+In this paper we treat Fuchsian ordinary differential equations of order $2,\ \dots,\ 6$, with three singular points $\{0,1,\infty\}$ listed below.
 For each equation, the coefficients are polynomials of the independent variable $x$ and the local exponents at the three singular points.

-where $n=3,4$, and name=name of the equation, order $=$ order of the equation, exponents $=$ number of the free exponents, acc.par. $=$ number of accessory parameters.
-The notion of accessory parameter is given in \cite{HOSY1} \S 2.3. ${}_{n}E_{n-1}$ $(n=3,4)$ are the generalized hypergeometric equations.
-Except for these two and ${\rm ST}_4$, $E_n$ is an equation of order $n$ and $S\!E_n$ (as well as $Z_n$) is a specialization of $E_n$, such that the spectral type (for the definition, see \cite{HOSY1} \S 2.3) does not change. ${\rm ST}_4$ is studied in \cite{ST}, $S\!E_3$ is known as the Dotsenko-Fateev equation, and $E_2\ (={}_2E_1)$ is the Gauss hypergeometric equation.
+where name=name of the equation, order $=$ order of the equation, exponents $=$ number of the free exponents, acc.par. $=$ number of accessory parameters.
+The notion of accessory parameter is given in \cite{HOSY1} \S 2.3. ${}_{p}E_{p-1}$ ($p=2, 3, \ldots$) are the generalized hypergeometric equations, and $E_2\ (={}_2E_1)$ is the Gauss hypergeometric equation. $S\!E_n$ is a specialization of $E_n$. ${\rm ST}_4$ is studied in \cite{ST}, $S\!E_3$ is known as the Dotsenko-Fateev equation.

 When we are studying a differential operator $E$, we often call $E$ a differential equation and speak about the solutions without assigning an unknown.

 The {\it Riemann scheme} of an equation is the table of local exponents at the singular points.
 The {\it Fuchs relation} says that the sum of all the exponents equals